Loping151/GePE/readme.md

 3. use bert to train embeddings for each paper with node2vec and do classification: slow walker

+4. use a random initialized bert, no node2vec: now reach 0.203

+5. use random embedding: should be around 0.025. actually 0.107

 ### Key info to confirm
 - The ogbn-arxiv dataset is a directed graph, each directed edge indicates that one paper cites another one.